The Do’s and Don’ts of Writing a Business Plan Biography

 Your photo should be in your business plan biography.
 Period.

-Many entrepreneurs feel exposed when doing this because they don’t want to turn people away based on their age, race, attractiveness, gender, etc. The reality is that putting a face to a business is important, and you should know going in that they’ll look you up online anyway.
+Many entrepreneurs feel exposed when doing this because they don’t want to turn people away based on their age, race, attractiveness, gender, etc. The reality is that putting a face to a business is important.
+You should know going in that they’ll look you up online anyway.
 So, what’s better: a pro pic you add to your plan or a random Facebook image they find on their own?

 The investor wants to know who they’re investing in.
-Having a human element to the business plan creates an INSTANT connection, so they’ll already start to develop a personal feel for you even before they have met you to talk details.
+Having a human element to the business plan creates an INSTANT connection.
+They’ll already start to develop a personal feel for you even before they have met you to talk details.

 If the idea of having to include a picture makes you nervous, try the following to make yourself more comfortable: